-Study calls for reform of laws on the use and destruction of IVF embryosJanuary 23rd, 2013 in Obstetrics & gynaecology /
+Study calls for reform of laws on the use and destruction of IVF embryosJanuary 23, 2013 in Medicine & Health / Obstetrics & gynaecology

 UTS Law researchers this week released a report that shows a more flexible and responsive approach is required to support IVF participants to make their own decisions about frozen embryos.

 More than 120,000 human embryos are now in storage across Australia.
 While most will be used in future IVF cycles, many will never be needed, leading to difficult choices for parents, according to the research.